 In 2018, researchers from the University of Bath and York St. John University analyzed data from more than 40,000 American, Canadian, and British university students from 1989 to 2018.
 Their studies were published in the American Psychological Association’s Psychological Bulletin.
 What researchers have discovered are below

-- The extent to which young people attach irrational importance to being perfect, hold unrealistic expectations of themselves, and are highly self-critical has increased by 10%
+- The extent to which young people attach irrational importance to being perfect, hold unrealistic expectations of themselves, and are highly self-critical has increased by 10 percent.

-- The extent to which young people impose unrealistic standards on those around them and evaluate others critically has increased by 16%
+- The extent to which young people impose unrealistic standards on those around them and evaluate others critically has increased by 16 percent.

-- The extent to which young people perceive that their environment is excessively demanding, that others judge them harshly, and that they must display perfection to secure approval has risen by 33%.
+- The extent to which young people perceive that their environment is excessively demanding, that others judge them harshly, and that they must display perfection to secure approval has risen by 33 percent.

-- 56% of adults who had committed suicide demonstrated an external need to be perfect.
+- 56 percent of adults who had committed suicide demonstrated an external need to be perfect.